 What’s Your Starting Point

 The starting point determines the health and strength of your HOA reserve fund.
 Are you on track to cover upcoming expenses?
 If your answer is ‘no,’ you’ve got some catching up to do.
 Most HOA expenses are based on estimates, which as we know, can often vary.
-This uncertainty calls for a margin – but how much should you set aside?
+This uncertainty calls for a margin – but how much margin should you have?

 The underlying goals of reserve funding are relatively straightforward:

-• Responsibility: Your funding plan must be fiscally responsible.
+- Responsibility: Your funding plan must be fiscally responsible and defensible.
 This protects the board and ensures decisions are made on solid ground.

 Remember, while you may have a plan, external factors such as Mother Nature and Father Time play a crucial role.
 They’re unpredictable and don’t operate according to our plans.
 This is why a good margin is essential.